jupyterlite/jupyterlite/docs/migration.md

 ### Extensions

-JupyterLite 0.6.0 is based on the JupyterLab 4.4 and Jupyter Notebook 7.4 packages.
+JupyterLite 0.6.0 is based on JupyterLab 4.4 and Jupyter Notebook 7.4 packages.

-This may affect the extensions you are using as they may rely on features added to JupyterLab 4.4 and Notebook 7.4.
+This update may affect the extensions you are using, as they may rely on features introduced in JupyterLab 4.4 and Notebook 7.4.

 ### API Changes

-Prior to version 0.6.0, JupyterLite was splitting extensions into two categories:
+Prior to version 0.6.0, JupyterLite divided extensions into two categories:

 - Regular JupyterLab extensions, loaded the same way as in JupyterLab
 - "serverlite" extensions, loaded on a separate Lumino application, such as custom kernels

-To replace some of the default serverlite plugins or add extra "server" functionalities, extension authors had to provide a `JupyterLiteServerPlugin`.
+To replace default serverlite plugins or add extra "server" functionalities, extension authors had to provide a `JupyterLiteServerPlugin`.

 Starting with JupyterLite 0.6.0, all plugins are registered with the same plugin